Types of Gold in 2025: Carat, Purity & Colours Explained

 • 999 Gold: Contains 99.9% pure gold and 0.1% other metals.
 This is the most common form of 24K gold used in coins and bars.

-2. 22 Karat Gold: 22 Karat Gold indicates 91.67% pure gold.
+2. What is 22 Karat Gold?: 22 carat gold purity percentage is 91.67%.
 This type of Gold is often referred to as 916 Gold.
 While less durable than 24Karat gold this alloy is more durable, making it perfect for jewellery and everyday items.

 Uses: jewellery, coins, bars, traditional artefacts, watches and accessories.

-3. 18 Karat Gold: 18 Karat Gold means that 75% of the alloy is pure gold.
+3. What is 18 Karat Gold: 18 Karat Gold means that 75% gold purity percentage.
 This type of gold is widely used for making jewellery.

 Uses: Fine jewellery, luxury items, diamond jewellery etc.

-4. 14 Karat Gold: This type of Gold indicates 58.3% pure Gold and the rest is a mixture of metals including copper, zinc etc. This type of gold is extremely durable and is used for daily wear jewellery, industrial uses etc.
+4. What is 14 Karat Gold?: This type of Gold indicates 58.3% pure Gold and the rest is a mixture of metals including copper, zinc etc. This type of gold is extremely durable and is used for daily wear jewellery, industrial uses etc.

 Types of Gold Jewellery